We have three stages in which Test Automation evolved.

 The First Stage of Old Fashioned Tools

-The first stage of test automation is filled with some best old-fashioned testing tools such as WinRunner, Silk Test, and QTP.
+The first stage of test automation services is filled with some best old-fashioned testing tools such as WinRunner, Silk Test, and QTP.
 These testing tools started it all and set a stage for next level of testing automation innovations like Selenium.

 The Second Stage of Selenium